lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 * Due: Friday, September 16th AoE.
 * Submission instructions: upload `Calculator.java` and `CalculatorDemo.java`
 	to the D2L Project 1 folder.
 * You may do this project with a partner.
-More details coming soon!
+If you do this, one partner should turn in the two Java files on D2L and the other should just submit a comment on D2L saying who their partner is.
+The TA for the partner who turned it in will enter the same grade for both partners.
+If you choose this option, you should do the project *together*, not just have one partner do all the work.

 ## Assignment